 The bereavement center offers a variety of educational programs for professionals and the lay community.
 Mental health professionals, clergy, funeral home professionals or those who have experienced grief and want to help others will benefit from our programs.
 We have designed strong curricula that include hands-on tools for helping the bereaved.
 Length, topic and cost vary depending on the specific request and each program is tailored to meet the needs of the group requesting it.
 Topics can include, but are not limited to:

 This certificate program is to educate and train professionals and paraprofessionals to work with those who are grieving.
 The focus is on grief that accompanies a death; however, the physical, psychosocial, spiritual and emotional responses are often the same for any loss experience.
-For the registration form, click here.
+For more information and 2015 dates, click here .
+To register, click here.

 A sudden and unexpected death can generate a severe crisis.
 The bereavement center provides crisis intervention when there is a death that impacts a community.
 Examples include the death of a teacher, co-worker, police officer or student.
 We provide immediate phone consultation, which often results in on-site services within 24 to 48 hours.
 The focus of the crisis response supports leadership in the decision-making process and can include: crisis intervention, Critical Stress Incident Debriefing (CSID), informational sessions and staff support.
 We have crisis tool kits and hand-outs available at all times.